 2. Nutritional gaps

-If you're eating less due to reduced appetite (a common effect of Mounjaro), you might not be getting enough essential nutrients or micronutrients - especially protein, iron, zinc, and B vitamins - which are crucial for healthy hair growth.
+If you're eating less due to a reduced appetite (a common effect of Mounjaro), you might not be getting enough essential nutrients or micronutrients.
+So it’s important you’re eating enough, especially protein, iron, zinc, and B vitamins – all of which are crucial for healthy hair growth.

 3. General stress on the body

-Any big change - including weight loss, illness, or changes in medication - can cause hormonal shifts or raise your stress levels -and all of these can manifest in your hair.
+Any big changes, including weight loss, illness, or changes in medication, can cause hormonal shifts or raise your stress levels and all of these can result in hair thinning or shedding.

 Yes, this isn’t unique to Mounjaro.
 Users of Semaglutide (Wegovy, Ozempic) and even people who’ve had bariatric surgery often report the same issue.